 A big thank you again to Dr. Sarah Hughes for sharing her expertise on how to solve parenting challenges.
 You can find so much more great information in her new parenting book!

+These common parenting problems and solutions are a good place to start.
 I hope you found this post helpful for understanding your child’s behavior and helping your child learn to practice mindfulness and problem solve.
 These are skills that will not only help reduce parenting challenges but that will also serve them well for their entire life.
+Which challenges of parenting do you find you would like help with?